-How Much Does It Cost to Run Septic Aerator?
+How Much Does It Cost to Run a Septic Aerator?

 An aerobic septic system's air pump runs 24/7 by design — a small but permanent line on the bill.
 At the US-average rate of 16.5¢/kWh, running a septic aerator costs about $9.62/month ($115.49/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.